dasch-swiss/dsp-tools/docs/incremental-xmlupload.md

 It can happen that at a later point of time, additional data is uploaded.
-Depending on what kind of references the additional data contains, there are 3 cases how this can happen:
+Depending on what kind of references the additional data contains, there are 4 cases how this can happen:

 1. no references to existing resources: normal xmlupload
 2. references to existing resources via IRIs: incremental xmlupload
 3. references to existing resources via internal IDs: first id2iri, then incremental xmlupload
+4. continue an interruped xmlupload: first id2iri, then incremental xmlupload